Bespoke Expeditions

 Where We Sleep

 Quiet homestays.
-Family-run inns.
+Small family-run inns.
 Remote backcountry camps.
 Higher-end retreats.

-The Espinhaço features a diverse array of lodging options.
+The Espinhaço lends itself to a surprisingly diverse range of stays.

 Each reveals a different side of the range.